 Overview of the Myford Ml7

 You have to release the lever when you are controlling your speed.
 The oiling plug is for the pulley bearing.
 The felt wiper protects the shears.
 The tool clamp is universal and loaded with springs.
 The feed screws come with replaceable nuts.
 There is a large bearing surface from the extended saddle.
-The oil nipple that comes with the lathe is an improved feature that the predecessors did not have.
+The oil nipple with the lathe is an improved feature that the predecessors did not have.
 It keeps your lathe lubricated.
 As it distributes oil to the lathe machine, it also removes dirt.

 - Durable tensile steel